itcd/scala-on-android/README.md

-# Android Applications using Scala and Processing (Eclipse projects)
+# Developing Android Apps with Scala and Processing (Eclipse projects)